splunk/public-o11y-docs/gdi/opentelemetry/components/span-processor.rst

 .. _span-processor-extract:

-Extract attributes from span name
+Extract attributes from a span name
 --------------------------------------------

 The ``span``processor takes a list of regular expressions to match the span name against, and extracts attributes from it based on subexpressions.
 It must be specified under the ``to_attributes`` section.